Harrowing Blame Game Over COVID-19 Toll in Nursing Homes

 Advocates for older people say the federal government hasn’t provided needed virus testing and sufficient protective gear to allow nursing homes to operate safely.
 A White House directive to test all residents and staffhas been met with an uneven response.

-“We need action,” says Sen. Bob Casey, D-Pa.
-"We need a plan from CMS and we need resources to stop the spread of COVID-19 in nursing homes.”
+"We need a plan from CMS and we need resources to stop the spread of COVID-19 in nursing homes,” says Sen. Bob Casey, D-Pa.

 Nationwide, more than 45,500 residents and staff have died from coronavirus outbreaks at nursing homes and other long-term care facilities, according to a running count by The Associated Press.
 That's about 40% of more than 115,000 total deaths.
 Nursing home residents are less than 1% of the U.S. population.